NikhilMukraj/mod-qsar/README.md

 }
 ```

-Add another dataset to a previously generated `vocab.csv` using CHEMBL (must be a singular dataset with or without aggregation):
+Add another dataset to a previously generated `vocab.csv` using ChEMBL (must be a singular dataset with or without aggregation):

 ```bash
 cd preprocessor